fabrizioT/bCombat/readme.md

 +   Launch ArmA 3 and check bCombat is active within "Configure / Expansions" menu.

 __NOTES__
-+   Mod -should- be installed into a folder named "@bcombat" within your main Arma3 directory, e.g. "Arma3/@bcombat".
++   Mod __should be installed__ into a folder named "@bcombat" within your main Arma3 directory, e.g. "Arma3/@bcombat".
 +   Current bCombat version  __does allow support external .hpp userconfig__.
-+   In order to be able to override default settings via config.sqf, please __AVOID__ launching ArmA3 with __-noFilePatching__ startup parameter

 DESCRIPTION
 -----------------------------------------